 Impoverished Patrician: His fief is hit hard by floods between Squire and Lady Knight, wiping out their stored grains.
-This forces him to abandon his wish to marry Kel, as Ermelian has much more to bring to a marriage, and it becomes an issue of "marrying for love" or "marrying for the wealth to keep his fief from starving."
+This forces him to abandon his wish to marry Kel, as marrying for love would be selfish when Ermelian's dowry would keep his people from hunger.

 Jerk with a Heart of Gold: Initially.
 He has no problem hazing the first years, but he's not malicious about it, so Kel doesn't mind being his gofer quite as much.